ElfSundae/uncrustify-objc/README.md

 ## Xcode Extension

 You may install [XCFormat](https://apps.apple.com/us/app/xcformat/id1165321484?mt=12) to format your code in Xcode.
-To let XCFormat use our Uncrustify config file, replace `uncrustify` and `uncrustify.cfg` at `/Applications/XCFormat.app/Contents/PlugIns/SourceExtension.appex/Contents/Resources`.
+To let XCFormat use our Uncrustify config file:

+1. Replace the executable file `uncrustify` at `/Applications/XCFormat.app/Contents/PlugIns/SourceExtension.appex/Contents/Resources`
+2. Open XCFormat, click "Config" button under the "Uncrustify" tab, replace the config file `uncrustify.cfg` in the opened Finder